focat69/focat69/README.md

 i like software development

-i also like making uis because i am a bad c# coder
+i also like making uis because i am a bad coder

 yeah